toheleak/TOHE-R-LEAK/README.md

-## Credit to these contributors, mods and their developers for the code and help:**
+## Credit to these mods/developers for the code and help:
-**Credit to the people Who've contributed most to TOHRE, since Loonie doesn't give them much credit.**
+**and Credit to the people Who've contributed most to TOHRE, since Loonie doesn't give them much credit.**
 > TommyXL: Most of the bugfixes, and new features/roles. <br>
 > SolarFlare: Some roles, hasn't contributed since Loonie forced them out of the server.<br>
 > Karped: Original Creator of TOHE.
 Loonie continues to claim the "TOHE" name as theirs.<br>